 Become A Mentor

-Options Skills' courses have monthly start dates, meaning there is always a fresh intake of students looking to learn a trade.
+At Options Skills, we are always looking for experienced electricians and gas engineers to become a mentor to our students.
+As our courses have monthly start dates, there is always a fresh intake of students looking to learn a trade.
 In order for them to fully complete their training, as per their course requirements, they need to spend time on-site, practising the trade before they can progress to the next step.

 On-site work experience takes place during step two of their training.
 During step one they are taught all of the essential theoretical knowledge and essential practical skills they need in their chosen trade to begin work on-site.
 As work must be completed under the supervision of a qualified gas engineer or electrician, Options Skills are always looking for people in the industry who are willing to help and become mentors for the students.